benmcallister/GCD-Course-Project/README.md

 This step was described in step one, above.
 I made the assumption that the original variable names, as provided by the original source were sufficiently descriptive.
 For more detail on the variable names, see "features_info.txt", which is included in the original data set.

 ### PART 5: Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+A second tidy data set was created using the melt() and dcast() functions.
+The name of the file containing the data set is "GCD_Course_Project_Tidy_Data_bmca.txt".